Substance abuse costs the US more than $740 billion every year. Those costs are related to crime, healthcare, and lost productivity at work.

 The elderly population accounts for 25 percent of the prescription drugs sold in the US, and that population faces unique issues when it comes to substance abuse.
 Because addiction symptoms look like other common senior health disorders such as dementia, diabetes, and depression, addiction often goes ignored.

 If you or someone you love struggles with drug or alcohol addiction, you don’t have to face it alone.
-We can help you find a Medicare plan with the right care team to lead your or your loved one’s recovery.
-Call a benefits advisor at 833-438-3676 or contact us here today.
+A licensed agent with Medicare Plan Finder may be able to help you find a Medicare plan with the right care team to lead your or your loved one’s recovery.
+To set up a no-cost, no-obligation appointment with an agent call 844-431-1832 or contact us here today.

 This post was originally published on April 22, 2019, and updated on August 13, 2019.